ck37/atlantic-causal-2017/README.md

 **Authors**: Jonathan Stiles, Chris J. Kennedy, Caleb Miles, Ivana Malenica, Nima Hejazi, Andre Waschka, Alan Hubbard.

 **Description**: Targeted minimum loss-based estimation (TMLE) was implemented using weighted logistic regression fluctuation.
-The outcome regression and treatment mechanism were modeled using super learning, with a library consisting of logistic regression, gradient boosted machines, generalized additive models, multivariate adaptive regression splines, random forest, neural networks, lasso, elastic net, bayesian additive trees, and support vector machines.
+The outcome regression and treatment mechanism were modeled using super learning, with a library consisting of logistic regression, gradient boosted machines, multivariate adaptive regression splines, random forest, neural networks, lasso, elastic net, bayesian additive trees, and support vector machines.
 Covariates supplied to the Super Learner were pre-screened based on their univariate association with the outcome.

 **Acknowledgments**: We thank Susan Gruber for theoretical inspiration and for sharing the source code from her 2016 entry, and Mark van der Laan for helpful discussions.